German colonial projects before 1871: Brandenburg slaving

 In 1680, the first slaving ship sailed from Brandenburg to Africa.
 Lacking a port on the North Sea, the Brandenburgers embarked from Pillau on the Baltic; in 1683, an agreement was signed with the city of Emden giving them access to the North Sea.
-In 1682, at the suggestion of the Dutch merchant and privateer :de:Benjamin Raule, Frederick William granted a charter to the (de) Brandenburg Africa Company (BAC), marking the first organised and sustained attempt by a German state to take part in the Atlantic slave trade.
+In 1682, at the suggestion of the Dutch merchant and privateer Benjamin Raule, Frederick William granted a charter to the Brandenburg Africa Company (BAC), marking the first organised and sustained attempt by a German state to take part in the Atlantic slave trade.
 With his state still impoverished after the Thirty Years War, the Elector hoped to replicate the mercantile successes of the Dutch East India Company.
 In 1683 the red eagle of Brandenburg was hoisted over Cape Three Points in present-day Ghana, and the first "treaties of protection" were signed with local chiefs.
-In addition, the foundation stone was laid for :de:Fort Groß Friedrichsburg.
+In addition, the foundation stone was laid for Fort Groß Friedrichsburg.
 In 1687, Prussia signed a treaty with the Emir of Trarza which allowed it to use the fort of Arguin for supplies and trading - gum arabic was also an important secondary trade commodity for the Prussians.
 Other goods traded included ivory, gold and salt.

 To provide a market for slaves imported from Africa, Frederick William needed a base in the Caribbean.
 In 1684, Brandenburg-Prussia was denied the purchase of the French islands of Sainte-Croix and Saint-Vincent.
 In November 1685, after a failed attempt to purchase Saint Thomas from Denmark–Norway, an agreement was reached that allowed the Brandenburg African Company to lease part of Saint Thomas as a base for 30 years, while sovereignty rested with Denmark and administration with the Danish West India Company.
 Brandenburg-Prussia was allotted an area near the capital city Charlotte Amalie, called Brandenburgery, and other territories named Krum Bay and Bordeaux Estates further west.
 The first Brandenburg ship arrived at St. Thomas in 1686 with 450 slaves from Groß Friedrichsburg.
 In 1688, 300 Europeans and several hundred slaves lived on the Brandenburg estates.
 The demand for slaves on Caribbean plantations always exceeded the capacity of the fleets of European traders to deliver more captives, so there was a reliable market for Prussia to sell slaves.
 Between 1682 and 1715, the Prussians landed at least 19,240 slaves in the various European colonies in the Caribbean.